arkig/spark-ec2/packer/README.md

-# Spark Data Science Packer Scripts
+# Spark Data Science Image Creation Scripts

-These scripts were derived from [work done here](from https://github.com/nchammas/spark-ec2/tree/packer)
+This scripts were derived from [work done here](https://github.com/nchammas/spark-ec2/tree/packer)

 These scripts use [Packer](http://www.packer.io/) to create and register an AMI that includes all the software needed to quickly launch a Spark based data science cluster on EC2.

 The base operating system is the latest Centos 6 minimal AMI, rather than Amazon Linux.
+It has been configured to work on EC2 and includes a good selection of dev tools for C++, java and Scala, including the Oracle JDK.

-The image includes common data science tools, including
+The image includes common data science tools such as R, Python, SciPy, vowpal wabbit.
- * R (TODO add common data science libraries)
- * Python 2.7 and all SciPy libraries
- * Vowpal Wabbit

 To speed up cluster launches, most of the epark-ec2 modules are also installed on the image by default.

 ## Usage

-See / modify the following file to control software versions, as well as which modules will be installed on the image:
+See/modify the following file to control software versions, as well as which modules will be installed on the image:

 ```
 image-variables.sh